Some similarities to : Wild Carrot (Daucus carota) but that has longer bracts (and no bracteoles) and they are pinnately divided.

 It is said (seemingly derived from just one source) that it contains the polyacetylene (aka polyyne)

 Panacaxacol, which is a longer molecule with several extra side-groups attached but still with only 2 triple bonds.
 Fool's Parsley is said to be not as toxic as Hemlock is, but it is only just below it in toxicity.
-It is also claimed to contain the same toxic alkaloid as that, the highly toxic Coniine (which is not a polyyne but rather an alkaloid [containing s heterocyclic nitrogen atom]).
+It is also claimed to contain the same toxic alkaloid which Hemlock does, namely the highly toxic Coniine (which is not a polyyne but rather an alkaloid [containing a heterocyclic nitrogen atom]).
 However, another source says that it contains Coniine-like alkaloids, rather than Coniine itself.
+Most of the literature on the supposed constituents of this plant are based upon a 1905 paper by Tutin when chemical analysis was in its infancy and apt to make many errors and omissions !
+[A modern chemical analysis of Fool's Parsley is hidden by a pay-wall]!

 Other toxic constituents of Fool's Parsley claimed by seemingly the same single source are